mnaatjes/home-improvement/list-projects-all.md

 - [X] Fill cracks in driveway
 - [ ] Resurface Driveway
 - [X] Move North and South side fences to level with East side of house
+- [ ] Landscape South side from garage to property line
+- [ ] Remove hedge and replace with arbor vitie

 ### 3.2 Back Yard